Pitch Wars 2019 Wishlist!

+Now, onto the wishlist!
 If you’re looking for relentless enthusiasm, excessive capitalization, and a ton of exclamation points, you’ve come to the right place!
-Especially if you write young adult because that’s all we’re accepting. ;)
+Especially if you write young adult, because that’s all I’m accepting. ;)

 The Walls Around Us by Nova Ren Suma

 The Secret of a Heart Note by Stacey Lee